slively/casker/README.md

 ## TODO

 - Ability to leave tasks running (continuous mode)
+  - with log streaming
 - API for verifying if a task should run (up to date checking)
   - Comes wih file/directory change detection